moj-analytical-services/intro_r_training_extension/README.md

 All the examples in the presentation/README are available in the R script example\_code.R.

+# Introduction

+This course builds on the original Introduction to R training course, and covers additional programming concepts.
+It provides examples that demonstrate how the Tidyverse packages can assist with tasks typically encountered in DASD.

 ## Learning outcomes

-### By the end of this session you should know:
+### By the end of this session you should know how to:

+  - Classify a variable in a dataframe, based on a set of conditions
+  - Apply a function to multiple columns in a dataframe
+  - Search for a string pattern in a dataframe
-  - Placeholder
+  - Reshape dataframes
+  - Deal with missing values in a dataframe

 ## Before we start